Contact Us Today! 512-454-7548

 Identifying Information

 Identifying information is defined as information that identifies a person.
-This includes living persons, deceased persons, or children younger than the age of 18.
+This includes living persons, deceased persons, or children younger than 18.
 Identifying information can include:

 • Name and date of birth;